cdmandrews/cdmandrews.github.io/3301/weekly/logos.md

 A few folks--noticing that most of the fact sheets we've seen thus far have logos on them--have asked if you're required to design a logo for your own fact sheets.
 If you would like to design a logo, you may do so.

 For convenience' sake, I prepared a handful of versions of a standard logo that you're welcome to use.
-Simply download the image file and add it to your document.
+Right-click to download the image file and then add it to your document.
 Word should permit you to recolor the file, if one of these don't quite *pop* for you.

 I made these in minutes with [Canva](https://www.canva.com/design/DADAuwR2Ehk/share/preview?token=je2a2LONwgIyQORqxNdFbg&role=EDITOR&utm_content=DADAuwR2Ehk&utm_campaign=designshare&utm_medium=link&utm_source=sharebutton).